kotekpsotek/book-shop/README.md

 4. Get all books based on title - [done]
 5. Get a book review [done]
 6. Register new user, - [done]
-7. Login as a registered user
+7. Login as a registered user - [done]
 8. Add/modify a book review, add = [done], modify - [done]
 9. Delete book review added by that particular user, - [done]
 10. Get all books – Using async callback function, - [done] = because it's a mongodb async environment